Sinusitis Treatment in NJ

 Sinusitis is caused by infections that enduse inflammation in the sinuses.
 Microorganisms in the form of viruses, bacteria or fungus may grow within a sinus and develop inflammation and blockage of the opening where the sinus is suppose to drain.
 This results in pressure and retained fluid in the sinuses called an acute sinus infection.

-Symptoms may include sinus headache, facial pain, nasal drainage, nasal stuffiness and facial pressure.
+Symptoms for patients in NJ may include sinus headache, facial pain, nasal drainage, nasal stuffiness and facial pressure.
 Occasionally this may be accompanied by fever, sore throat or cough.
 When the eyes fail to drain into the nose, excessive tearing may occur.
 When the middle ears fail to drain into the nose, ear pressure and pain can occur.

 When symptoms last longer than one week, a bacterial infection should be suspected.
 Bacterial sinus infections more commonly occur in susceptible individuals with abnormal sinus tissue or blocked anatomy and unlike viral infections are generally not contagious.